openstack-archive/gnocchi/doc/source/architecture.rst

 Back-ends
 ---------

-Gnocchi uses two different back-end for storing data: one for storing the time series (the storage driver) and one for indexing the data (the index driver).
+Gnocchi uses three different back-ends for storing data: one for storing new incoming measures (the incoming driver), one for storing the time series (the storage driver) and one for indexing the data (the index driver).

+The *incoming* storage is responsible for storing new measures sent to metrics.
+It is by default and usually the same driver than the *storage* one.

-The *storage* is responsible for storing measures of created metrics.
+The *storage*is responsible for storing measures of created metrics.
 It receives timestamps and values, and pre-computes aggregations according to the defined archive policies.

-The *indexer* is responsible for storing the index of all resources, along with their types and properties.
-Gnocchi not only knows about resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
+The *indexer* is responsible for storing the index of all resources, archive policies and metrics, along with their definitions, types and properties.
 The indexer is also responsible for linking resources with metrics.

 How to choose back-ends
 ~~~~~~~~~~~~~~~~~~~~~~~